andy5211d/DR2TVOverlay/ReadMe.md

 The user will need to change the default flag file to one relevant to their event.
 The default flag is set to the 'British Diving' logo.

-The file location mapping in OBS-Studio DR2TVOverlay script:  (now not as shown, only necessary to map the flag files path)
+The file location mapping in OBS-Studio DR2TVOverlay script:
 ![gif](/gifs/OBSscriptfilelocations.gif)

 Errors in file mapping are the usual cause of the divers country flags not being shown.